Learn Modern Standard Arabic Basics: A Complete Beginner’s Guide

 A breathy ‘h’.

 Another interesting point is the fact that Arabic usually only writes with consonants.
-So when it comes to writing vowels, harakāt, or diacritics, are added (these are small marks added above or below letters).
+So when it comes to writing short vowels, harakāt, or diacritics, are added (these are small marks added above or below letters).
 Here are a few examples:

 Name